Stephen Sondheim: Personal life and death

-In Six by Sondheim, James Lapine's 2013 documentary film about the creative process, Sondheim revealed that he liked to write his music lying down and would occasionally have a cocktail to help him write.
+In Six by Sondheim, Sondheim said he liked to write his music lying down and occasionally had a cocktail to help him write.

 Sondheim died of cardiovascular disease at his home in Roxbury, Connecticut, on November 26, 2021, at age 91.
 Collaborator and friend Jeremy Sams said Sondheim "died in the arms of his husband, Jeff".
 On November 29, theatres across the West End of London dimmed their lights for two minutes to mark Sondheim's passing.
 Broadway theaters similarly dimmed their marquee lights for one minute on December 8.

-It is estimated that Sondheim's estate, including the rights to his work, was valued at around $75 million, the entirety of which was placed in trust.
-In his will, he named F. Richard Pappas and a second unnamed individual as the executors.
+It is estimated that Sondheim's estate, including the rights to his work, was valued at around $75 million, all of which was placed in trust.
+In his will, he named F. Richard Pappas and a second unnamed person as the executors.
 Beneficiaries included his husband, Jeff; his frequent collaborator James Lapine; former lover Peter Jones; former assistant Steven Clar; designer Peter Wooster; gardener Rob Girard; the Smithsonian Institution; the Library of Congress; and the New York Public Library for the Performing Arts.

-Four years after Sondheim's death, The Library of Congress received his papers in early 2025 with many available for public viewing in July 2025.
-Head music specialist Mark Eden Horowitz first began pursuing the "papers" in 1993, when the music division invited Sondheim to the library to "knock his socks off".
+The Library of Congress received Sondheim's papers in early 2025 and made many available for public viewing in July.
+Head music specialist Mark Eden Horowitz first began pursuing the papers in 1993, when the music division invited Sondheim to the library to "knock his socks off".
 They showed him papers from his mentor, Oscar Hammerstein II, along with materials from Sondheim's other heroes.
-It was George Gershwin's manuscript for Porgy and Bess which brought Sondheim to tears, and convinced him to leave his own papers at the library.
-The collection includes over 5000 items.
+George Gershwin's manuscript for Porgy and Bess brought Sondheim to tears and convinced him to leave his own papers at the library.
+The collection includes over 5,000 items.